microsoft/code-with-engineering-playbook/ml-fundamentals/README.md

 ## How to use these fundamentals

 * If you are starting a new ML project, consider reading through the [general guidance documents](#general-guidance).
-* For specific aspects of an ML project, refer to the guidelines for different [project phases](#ml-project-phases-in-cse).
+* For specific aspects of an ML project, refer to the guidelines for different [project phases](#ml-project-phases).

-## ML Project phases in CSE
+## ML Project phases

 ![Project flow](flow.png)